complyue/hbi/Readme.md

 network protocol to access the API, at granted efficience.

 Such network protocols are called **API Defined Protocol**s.

+### First Class Server Push

+Server Push is intrinsic to API authors and consumers in defining and consuming the service respectively, when the application protocol is implemented with **HBI**.

+What should be available to the back-script, and what will be triggered at the consuming site in response to each posting conversation it sends, is at the API authors' discretion.
+While the reacting behavior at the consuming site as it's back-scripted, is at the consumer's discretion.

 ### Example - Download a File in a Room